 What Should You Do If You Use Medical Marijuana?

 If you, like so many other people, have experienced the incredible benefits of using marijuana, it can be really challenging to go back to using other forms of treatment.
-After all, we now know that medical marijuana works better for pain management than prescription opioids and helps people with serious conditions like epilepsy, depression, anxiety, and multiple sclerosis.

 But, if you want to keep your federal housing, it’s definitely not worth losing your home when there are other options out there.
 You may instead consider ways to use medical marijuana without putting yourself at risk.
 For starters, you cannot be evicted from your home just for possessing a medical marijuana card.
 So, if you keep your card and just avoid using medical marijuana on site, you will not be at risk of eviction.
 For example, if you are able to, you could try using medical marijuana at a relative or friend’s home, or if you live in an area where cannabis is recreationally legal, you could just use it in vape bars or the equivalent.